eHealthITI/HealthTourismHub-HTontology/README.md

 # HealthTourismHub-HTontology

 This repository contains the Health Tourism (HT) ontology, designed to support applications that integrate healthcare and tourism data for personalized user experiences.
-HealthTourismHub is a platform that leverages the power of this ontology to offer a comprehensive and personalized experience for users seeking health tourism services.
+HealthTourismHub is a platform that exploits the strengths of this ontology to offer a complete experience for users seeking HT packages.